AJFaraday/Text-to-music/README.md

 If you can find solutions to these problems, feel free to fix them.

-* This will grab the last twenty commits, then check for unused commit ids, this means that if more than 20 commits are pushed at the same time, some will be lost.
 * If this ran for a long time, there would be a huge array of used commit ids in memory, which could slow your computer down.
 Perhaps some garbage collection here when unused_ids gets past a given point.
 * This is currently making a request for the whole RSS feed every minute.
 This seems like a lot of traffic.
 Is there a way to poll for just the feed version or most recent post time?